-Audit data is read using GET DATA command.
+Audit data is read using GET DATA command on the Card Manager.

 No data of any type (except error status) is transmitted from the cryptographic module to the reading device while the self-tests are being performed.

 If any of the above tests fail, the card enters an error state in which further APDU's are not processed.
 Depending on the test that fails, the module may return the ATR/ATS with an error status before becoming mute.